-The graph below shows the power consumption for various sensor lengths, in active and idle mode.
+The graph below shows the power consumption for various sensor module's lengths, in active and idle mode.
 In active mode, the scanning frequency is set to 100 Hz, and one object is presented in active area.
 In idle mode the scanning frequency is set to 33 Hz, with a clean active area.
 With higher scanning frequency or more detected objects, the power consumption might slightly higher than the values in the graph.
-The sensor will only be in active mode when a touch object is being detected or tracked.
+The sensor module will only be in active mode when a touch object is being detected or tracked.

 - Specifications Summary